iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - The AI feature stayed inside a **wellness boundary** across releases (no accidental strengthening of claims).
 - Users could reliably distinguish **AI estimates vs device readings vs manual entries**.
 - Failures were handled predictably, reducing the risk of misleading results in poor conditions.
+- Privacy-by-design remained true in practice: camera media not stored; retention rules matched the platform behavior.

 **Public-safe artifacts I can show**
 - An anonymized screenshot set showing: